Shark bites University of Miami student in Bahamas

-MIAMI - University of Miami student Katarina Elle Zarutskie was relaxing in the Bahamas' turquoise waters at Staniel Cay.
-She was floating as seemingly-docile sharks surrounded her.
+MIAMI - University of Miami student Katarina Zarutskie was relaxing in the Bahamas' turquoise waters at Staniel Cay when seemingly-docile sharks surrounded her.

+"It seemed safe, and I had seen all these photos, so I totally thought it was OK," Zarutskie said

 Her boyfriend, Tom Bates, was taking pictures.
 They didn't consider the nurse sharks a threat until one of them bit her and pulled her underwater.

+"Next thing I knew, I was underwater and adrenaline just kicks in," she said.

-The Southern California 19-year-old model grew up surfing, so she remained calm.
+The 19-year-old model grew up surfing in Southern California, so she remained calm.

 Despite a scar that could get in the way of her modeling, the nursing student said she feels lucky.
-She was surrounded by sharks and only one attacked.
-She said she later learned that the risk of infection meant she could have lost her arm or her life.
+She was surrounded by sharks, but only one attacked.
+Zarutskie said she later learned that the risk of infection meant she could have lost her arm or her life.

+"You really need to respect them in their home, and if you do go swim with them, I think if you have the opportunity, you do have to take into consideration the risks, and also just maybe not lean back," Zarutskie said with a laugh.

 Copyright 2018 by WPLG Local10.com - All rights reserved.